 We are very grateful to think-cell who is joining CppNorth as a video sponsor! think-cell helps you create stunning charts in minutes, boosts your slide layout and automates your regular reports.
 And all this with a single PowerPoint add-in.

 Welcome our Bronze Sponsor - OANDA!
 OANDA is a global leader in online multi-asset trading services, currency data, corporate payments and FX services based in Toronto, Krakow, London, Singapore and more.

 The CppNorth Program Schedule has been finalized!
 We hope you agree that we have a very exciting lineup of talks and we look forward to seeing you at CppNorth on July 18th!
 Don't forget to book your stay at the King Edward Hotel to enjoy all the wonderful events that we have in store.

-Google's mission is to organize the world’s information and make it universally accessible and useful.
+Google believes that open source is good for everyone.
+By being open and freely available, it enables and encourages collaboration and the development of technology.
 Google is proud to be an equal opportunity workplace and is an affirmative action employer that is committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.
 Google is hiring in Canada.